eclipse-iceoryx/iceoryx2/FAQ.md

    goes out of scope, the corresponding receivers must be able to still consume the sent data - therefore, iceoryx2 cannot call drop on maybe still in use data even when the process terminates.
+   The internal iceoryx2 cleanup logic removes always all unused resources but when the last user is a receiver it is not able to mutate the memory and therefore cannot call drop on it.

 ## How To Define Custom Data Types (C++)